matpato/iselthesis/README.md

 ##### Language

 The default language of your thesis is English.
-If you want to switch to Portuguese, you have to modify the language selection ```lang=en``` option.
+If you want to switch to Portuguese, you have to modify the language selection `lang=en` option.

 ##### Personal data

 This is where you have to place all the personal stuff of your thesis in the __cover.tex_-file.

-### With a Local LaTeX Installation
+### With a Local LaTeX Installation <a name="local_install"></a>

 *[See below](#cloud-service) for alternatives to a local LaTeX installation*

-*See “[minimal installation](minimal_installation)” for instructions on how to build/use a minimal installation of LaTeX (<100 MB vs. 5GB for tex-live), which is just enough to compile the template successfully*
+*See [minimal installation](https://en.wikibooks.org/wiki/LaTeX/Installation#Minimal_installation) for instructions on how to build/use a minimal installation of LaTeX, which is just enough to compile the template successfully*

 1. Download LaTeX:
    * **Windows:** install [TeX-Live](https://www.tug.org/texlive/) or [MikTeX](https://miktex.org).
    * **Linux:** install [TeX-Live](https://www.tug.org/texlive/) or [MikTeX](https://miktex.org).
    * **macOS:** install [MacTeX](https://www.tug.org/mactex/) (a macOS version of [TeX-Live](https://www.tug.org/texlive/)) or [MikTeX](https://miktex.org).
-2. Download “iselthesis” by either:
+2. Download `iselthesis` by either:
    * Cloning the [GitHub repository](https://github.com/matpato/iselthesis) with <kbd>git clone --depth=1 https://github.com/matpato/iselthesis.git</kbd>; or
    * Downloading the [latest version from the GitHub repository as a Zip file](https://github.com/matpato/iselthesis/archive/refs/heads/master.zip)
 3. Compile the document with you favorite LaTeX processor (pdfLaTeX, XeLaTeX or LuaLaTeX):
-   * The main file is named “*template.tex*”.
+   * The main file is named `template.tex`.
    * Either load it in your favorite [LaTeX text editor](https://en.wikipedia.org/wiki/Comparison_of_TeX_editors).
 In addition, the thesis template repository contains a Makefile that allows you to compile the thesis template using the _make_ tool available on most Unix and Linux systems.
 Simply type:

     ```